Applications8 min read

 Deadlines and timing

-IP Australia sets a deadline for responding to an examination report, and it's important not to leave your response to the last minute.
+IP Australia sets a deadline for responding to an examination report, and it is important not to leave your response to the last minute.

 • IP Australia requires at least 4 weeks to review a response.
 If you file your response right before the deadline, the examiner may not have time to review it before the deadline expires.